Michigan paycheck calculator 2026

 Enter your income details to see an estimate.

-A paycheck estimate starts with gross pay for the pay period.
+This paycheck estimate begins with gross pay for the selected pay period and applies federal withholding rules derived from IRS Publication 15-T and Form W-4.
 Federal income tax withholding follows IRS rules based on Form W-4.
 Michigan state income tax withholding is calculated using a flat percentage rate applied to compensation after subtracting the personal and dependency exemption allowance reported on Form MI-W4.
 FICA payroll taxes cover Social Security and Medicare.

 Examples